 For best results, 20 to 40 sessions are suggested depending on the

-person and the extent of illness.
+person and the extent of the illness.
 After this, it is recommended that those with circulatory conditions maintain monthly or bi-monthly sessions.
 For those without disease and interested in preventative health, 5-10 sessions would be helpful.

 When Can I Expect to Experience Results?